Background modeling for dark matter search with 1.7 years of COSINE-100 data: Introduction

 \section{Introduction}

-COSINE-100 is an NaI-based experiment for the direct detection of dark matter particles~\cite{gaitskell2004,baudis2012}, with an array of 106 kg NaI(Tl) crystals.
+COSINE-100 is an NaI-based experiment for the direct detection of dark matter particles, with an array of 106 kg NaI(Tl) crystals.
 It has been operating at the Yangyang underground laboratory (Y2L) since September 2016~\cite{cosinedet17,cosinenature18,cosineprl2019}.
-One of the COSINE-100 goals is to test DAMA/LIBRA's assertion of an observation of annual modulation signal with a statistical significance that is now more than 12.9~$\sigma$ in the energy region (2--6) keV~\cite{bernabei2004,bernabei13,bernabei18}.
-There are several groups, such as DM-Ice~\cite{dmice14,dmice17}, ANAIS~\cite{amare14,amare19}, KamLAND-PICO~\cite{kamland-pico}, SABRE~\cite{sabre17}, and COSINUS~\cite{cosinus}, developing ultra-low-background NaI(Tl) crystals with the goal of reproducing the DAMA/LIBRA results.
-The DAMA/LIBRA collaboration claimed that the improved configuration lowers the energy threshold and reinforces the annual modulation signature at 9.5~$\sigma$ C.L. in the energy region of 1--6~keV~\cite{bernabei18}.
+One of the COSINE-100 goals is to test DAMA/LIBRA's assertion of an observation of annual modulation signal~\cite{bernabei13,bernabei18}.
+The DAMA/LIBRA collaboration claimed that their results with the release of Phase-II data and 1~keV energy threshold einforces the annual modulation signature at 9.5~$\sigma$ C.L. in the energy region of (1--6)~keV~\cite{bernabei18}.
+There are several groups, such as ANAIS~\cite{amare19}, PICOLON~\cite{picoron}, and SABRE~\cite{sabre19}, using the same low-background NaI(Tl) crystals with the goal of reproducing the DAMA/LIBRA results.

 To verify the DAMA/LIBRA modulation signal, a complete understanding of the background energy spectrum is required.
-We have developed a background model by performing Monte Carlo simulations using the Geant4 toolkit (V.10.4.2)~\cite{geant4}.
+We have developed a background model by performing Monte Carlo (MC) simulations using the Geant4 toolkit~\cite{geant4}.
 We used 1.7 years of COSINE-100 data taken from October 21, 2016 to July 18, 2018 with a 106 kg array of low background NaI(Tl) crystals.
-We used the measured spectrum obtained with a newly developed threshold of 1~keV electron equivalent energy~\cite{cosine_1keV}.
-To build a complete background model with the energy threshold as low as 1 keV, we precisely investigated the low-energy contribution from the surface $^{210}$Pb contamination in the NaI(Tl) crystals~\cite{cosine_surf}, in addition to background simulations of internal radioactive contaminants, such as natural radioisotopes and cosmogenically activated isotopes inside NaI(Tl) and external background sources from the exterior of crystals.
-Moreover, an adjustment coefficient was applied to match the data and Monte Carlo (MC) simulations, taking the effect of the energy scale errors into consideration for the simulated spectrum at low energy.
+We used the measured spectrum obtained with a threshold of 1~keV electron equivalent energy~\cite{cosine_1keV}.
+To build a complete background model we investigated the low-energy contribution from the surface $^{210}$Pb contamination in the NaI(Tl) crystals~\cite{cosine_surf}, in addition to background simulations of radioactive contaminants, such as natural radioisotopes and cosmogenically activated isotopes inside NaI(Tl) and background sources from the exterior of the crystals.